lockfale/Malicious_Containers_Workshop/DC31/Lab Setup.md

 **5. Build Lab Cluster**

+ The ansible playbook downloaded a file for you:
+ `less kind-lab-config.yaml`

  Note that the YAML file is annotated, so you can understand how it works.

- The ansible playbook downloaded a file for you:
- `ls kind-lab-config.yaml`
+ Press &darr; and &uarr; to scroll through file, and `q` to exit

  Run the following command to setup the kind cluster